Those-Otter-Programs/functional_interface_bean_mapper/README.md

 ## Features:

-- The project implements a mapper called MemberMapper which is a Functional Interface with two lambda expressions, one to map MemberEntity to MemberResponse and the other way for the second.
+- The project implements a mapper called [MemberMapper](https://github.com/Those-Otter-Programs/functional_interface_bean_mapper/blob/dev/src/main/java/com/thoseop/mapper/MemberMapper.java) which is a Functional Interface with two lambda expressions, one to map MemberEntity to MemberResponse and the other way for the second.
+The [MemberService](https://github.com/Those-Otter-Programs/functional_interface_bean_mapper/blob/dev/src/main/java/com/thoseop/service/MemberService.java) exemplifies how to make use of it.

 ## Controllers